rispa-io/rispa-cli/README.md

 ris g ui generator-name
 ```

-It will launch generator with name `generator-name` of package `ui` in current run project.
+It will launch generator with the name `generator-name` of package `ui` in current run project.

+## Features
+### Run local version

+If when we call global installed CLI, we find local version of CLI, then call will be redirected to the local version

+### Structure

+Generated project based on [Lerna](https://github.com/lerna/lerna) *monorepo* structure.

-## Plugins
+### Plugins

-Plugins extend the functionality of the project.
+Plugins is part of *monorepo* modules and extend the project functionality.<br/>

+[@rispa/core](https://github.com/rispa-io/rispa-core) - is an entry point of all plugins, provides enhancements and ensures correct initialization of connected plugins.

 List of available plugins can be seen [here](https://github.com/search?q=topic%3Arispa-plugin+org%3Arispa-io&type=Repositories).